Players, tickets, prize money, Guadalajara: 10 questions about the 2021 WTA Finals

 Details on how to purchase tickets for the event are available on the official website of the tournament at this link.

 Who will be playing?

 The WTA Finals are contested by the top eight singles players and doubles teams.

-Here are the players who have already secured their tickets for the singles event:
+Here are the players who will compete for the 2021 WTA Finals trophy:

 - Aryna Sabalenka

 - Paula Badosa

 The groups for the round-robin stage are as follows: